Brick-Force-Aurora/ImGui.NET/README.md

+# Description
+ImGui.NET library for use in the Brick-Force Aurora project.
+Specifically targets .NET Framework 3.5 and includes various changes to make this possible.
+Not all parts of the code have been tested and it may be unstable.

+Includes DX9, DX11 and Win32 ImGui backend imports.

 # ImGui.NET

 This is a .NET wrapper for the immediate mode GUI library, Dear ImGui (https://github.com/ocornut/imgui).
 ImGui.NET lets you build graphical interfaces using a simple immediate-mode style.
 ImGui.NET is a .NET Standard library, and can be used on all major .NET runtimes and operating systems.